 Now in its 15th year, the annual All-Energy Exhibition and Conference is the UK's largest renewable and sustainable energy event.
 In 2016 it will continue to celebrate game changing innovations, cutting edge technologies and transformative thought leaders.
 Star Renewable Energy will step up as key homegrown innovator, following the release of its groundbreaking Neatpump technology.

 "Renewable technologies are the future, and exhibiting at an event such as All-Energy is an invaluable opportunity to promote the technology that brings a cleaner, more affordable and energy efficient future," says Dave Pearson, Director of Star Renewable Energy.

 Designed in conjunction with Glasgow Housing Association (GHA), WSP Parsons Brinckerhoff and Scottish Gas, the industrial scale 700kW low carbon district heating solution is 8 metres long and hits temperatures over 60°C. This pushes the boundaries of current heating solutions, and allows the air source heat pump to provide three units of heat for each unit of energy consumed.
-As the grid decarbonises, the high temperature air source heat pump represents an opportunity to effectively heat retrofit social housing buildings, new buildings and commercial property alike - all while simultaneously lowering expenditure and slashing carbon footprints by over 53%.
+As the grid decarbonises, the carbon footprint of high temperature air source heat pump is reduced which represents an opportunity to effectively retrofit social housing buildings, new buildings and commercial property alike - all while simultaneously lowering expenditure and slashing carbon footprint by over 53%.